Northampton (1801 ship): EIC Voyage 6 (1811-12)

-While Northampton, Euprates, and Monarch were in the Channel, they encountered the British frigate Nayaden, which signaled that a flotilla of five French ships of the line that had escaped from Lorient were in the vicinity and that she had exchanged some shots with them.
+While Northampton, Euprates, and Monarch were in the Channel, they encountered the British frigate Nayaden, which signalled that a flotilla of five French ships of the line that had escaped from Lorient were in the vicinity and that she had exchanged some shots with them.
 The French, bound for Brest, continued on their route without giving chase.
 Monarch and Euphrates arrived at Portsmouth on 23 March.
 Northampton arrived at the Downs on 30 March.